stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

 one observation of a tree.
 Each column is a variable relating to that tree.
 To discuss the first 8 columns: the tree’s ID is a unique identifier.
 The civic number appears to correspond to a house number.
-In untidy data, this might be combined withe the following column, the street name, however separating it like this is much tidier, as it allows for analysis per street.
+In untidy data, this might be combined with the following column, the street name, however separating it like this is much nicer, as these are really two separate variables, and this allows for analysis per street.
 Likewise for genus and species.
 The cultivar is yet another independent property.
 Arguably, the inclusion of the common name is untidy, as this is entirely redundant with the genus and species.
 It would be better to separately store a lookup table for this information.
-The “assigned” column has an unclear meaning, which is also bad practice (although this is not *necessarily* unitdy).
+The “assigned” column has an unclear meaning, which is also bad practice (although this is not *necessarily* untidy).

-Looking closely at a few further columns, on_street_block also contains only less data than civic_number. on_street and std_street do appear to vary from one another, which likely corresponds to two different systems for representing the streets location.
+Looking closely at a few further columns, on_street_block also contains strictly less data than civic_number. on_street and std_street do appear to vary from one another, which likely corresponds to two different systems for representing the streets location.
 This is also potentially confusing, a better option would be to just pick one system to prevent anyone from accidentally using a different system than expected.